 Your Google Business Profile is your local SEO foundation.
 An optimized profile can be the difference between appearing in the Local 3-Pack or being buried on page two.

 Use your exact business name.
 Don't add keywords like "Iron Forge Gym - Best CrossFit Personal Training Fitness Center in Austin."
 This violates Google's guidelines and can result in penalties.
+Use only your actual business name.

-ESPLocal has helped gyms and fitness centers optimize their Google Business Profiles to increase visibility and generate more qualified membership leads.
+At ESPLocal, we've helped gyms and fitness centers optimize their Google Business Profiles to increase visibility and generate more qualified membership leads.
 Book a free strategy call to learn how we can improve your profile's performance.

 Maintaining consistent NAP (Name, Address, Phone Number) information across the web is tedious but critical for local SEO success.

-Audit your current listings.
+Start by auditing your current listings.
 Search for your business name and location to find where you're listed online.
 Note any inconsistencies in how your business information appears.

 Update major platforms first: Google Business Profile, Facebook, Yelp, ClassPass, Mindbody, and the Better Business Bureau.
 Then tackle industry-specific directories and smaller citation sites.